 Originally used for mules pulling canal boats, the Ohio & Erie Canal Towpath Trail is now the key walking, running, and biking route through the Ohio & Erie Canalway National Heritage Area.

-Currently spanning 90 miles long across four counties, the Towpath Trail is estimated to be 101 miles when complete.
-The trail follows closely, though not entirely, along the original route of the Ohio & Erie Canal and provides natural, cultural, historical, and recreational opportunities throughout.
+The Towpath Trail follows closely, though not entirely, along the original route of the Ohio & Erie Canal and provides natural, cultural, historical, and recreational opportunities throughout.

-The Ohio & Erie Canalway Coalition supports the development of the Towpath Trail in Summit, Stark, and Tuscarawas Counties, with sister organization Canalway Partners leading efforts in Cuyahoga County.
-Development of the Towpath Trail is expected to be complete by 2025.
-Currently, nine miles of the Towpath Trail remain to be built on the southern end of the Towpath Trail.
+The Ohio & Erie Canalway Coalition supports the development of the Towpath Trail in Summit, Stark, and Tuscarawas Counties, with sister organization Canalway leading efforts in Cuyahoga County.
+The Towpath Trail is anticipated to be completed by 2030, with the remaining miles in planning and development.
+Help support our efforts to complete the Towpath Trail by 2030!

 Learn more about the development of future Ohio & Erie Canal Towpath Trail sections below.
 To learn more about visiting the Towpath Trail, visit the Ohio & Erie Canalway National Heritage Area website.